Steppdroid/DJI-GO-4-Translations-Unofficial/README.md

 ## Release

 There are two version:
--one stock with only the unofficial translition.
+-one stock with only the Translations.
--one with fcc and other stuff (see changelog).
+-one with fcc and other stuff (see changelog) and Translations.

 https://github.com/Steppdroid/DJI-GO-4-Translations-Unofficial/tree/master/Release